Kidney stone disease: Animal protein

 Diets in Western nations typically contain a large proportion of animal protein.
 Eating animal protein creates an acid load that increases urinary excretion of calcium and uric acid and reduced citrate.
 Urinary excretion of excess sulfurous amino acids (e.g., cysteine and methionine), uric acid, and other acidic metabolites from animal protein acidifies the urine, which promotes the formation of kidney stones.
 Low urinary-citrate excretion is also commonly found in those with a high dietary intake of animal protein, whereas vegetarians tend to have higher levels of citrate excretion.
 Low urinary citrate, too, promotes stone formation.

 Vitamins

 The evidence linking vitamin C supplements with an increased rate of kidney stones is inconclusive.
 The excess dietary intake of vitamin C might increase the risk of calcium-oxalate stone formation.
 The link between vitamin D intake and kidney stones is also tenuous.

 Excessive vitamin D supplementation may increase the risk of stone formation by increasing the intestinal absorption of calcium; correction of a deficiency does not.

 Pathophysiology

 Supersaturation of urine

+Kidney stones are primarily composed of calcium salts, with the most common being calcium oxalate (70-80%), followed by calcium phosphate and uric acid.
+When urine contains high concentrations of these ions, they can form crystals and eventually stones.

+The formation of kidney stones occurs in three main phases: